makkus/inaugurate/README.rst

 What?
 Downloading and executing a random script from the internet?
 Duh.

-That being said, you can download the `inaugurate.sh <https://raw.githubusercontent.com/makkus/inaugurate/master/inaugurate.sh>`_ script and host it yourself on github (or somewhere else).
+That being said, you can download the `inaugurate <https://raw.githubusercontent.com/makkus/inaugurate/master/inaugurate>`_ script and host it yourself on github (or somewhere else).
 If you then only use app descriptions locally (or, as those app descriptions are fairly easy to parse and understand, you read the ones the are hosted on the 'official' inaugurate app_store_) you have the same sort of control you'd have if you'd do all the things *inaugurate* does manually.

 I'd argue it's slightly better to have one generic, widely-used (not that *inaugurate* is widely-used at the moment, mind you) and looked upon script, that uses easy to parse configurations for the stuff it installs, than every app out there writing their own bootstrap shell script. *inaugurate* (possibly in combination with *frecklecute* to support more advanced setup tasks) could be such a thing, but I'd be happy if someone else writes a better alternative.
 It's more practical to not have to read a whole bash script every time you want to bootstrap a non-trivial-to-install application, is all I'm saying.

 And even if you don't agree with any of this, you could still use a self-hosted *inaugurate* script for your local or in-house bootstrapping needs.
 If you have such a need, of course :-)

-Since' I'm not particularly interested to have the 'curly bootstrap scripts are evil'-discussion, here are a few links to arguments already made, and fights already fought:
+Since I'm not particularly interested to have the old 'curly bootstrap scripts are evil'-discussion, here are a few links to arguments already made, and fights already fought:

 - https://news.ycombinator.com/item?id=12766049
 - https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install